brandonnw/java-dungeonmania/Pair_Blog.md

 3. Testing enemy_goal is 3, and no spawners
     - If only 3 enemies are defeated and now spawners are destroyed, the goal should still be satisfied.

-4. Testing that the exit goal must be achieved last in exit and enemies
+4. Testing that the enemy goal can be combined with other goals
+    - Confirms that it validly can be in conjunction and disjunction with other goals.
     - Confirms that when an exit goal is in conjunction with an enemy goal, the enemy goal must be completed before the exit goal.

 For all the above tests, new config files, and subequent dungeon layouts will be created and stored in a folder called task2Configs and task2Dungeons respectively.